 I do like the sound of the Standard a bit more.
 I think it is a bit closer to the Les Paul sound I have in my head, and I also just prefer a warmer tone.

 The Classic does offer some more versatility than the Standard, however.
-This is because the Classic comes with a coil-tap function.
+This is because the latest iteration of the Les Paul Classic comes with a coil-tap function.

 Meaning you can use the push/pull function on the tone pot to split the humbuckers.
 This effectively turns the pickups into single coils.